My Little Red Book: Recording and composition

 Love recorded "My Little Red Book" for their self-titled debut album on January 25, 1966, the second of four days dedicated to the LP.
 The session was held at Sunset Sound Recorders with Holzman and Mark Abramson producing, and Bruce Botnick engineering.
 Taped on four-track recording equipment, the song's backing track was recorded live, with Lee then overdubbing his lead and harmony vocals.
 Biographer John Einarson highlights the recording practices used on the track as adding to its appeal, particularly the instruments being "mixed high and loud" which gave it "a dynamic presence and immediacy."
 Holzman credited this to Botnick's mixing; however, he also said that the "signature Elektra approach" involved very close microphone placement to make the instruments "sound bigger."

 For Love's debut album, Botnick explained that they "basically played their [live] set", a point that rhythm guitarist Bryan MacLean echoed.
-Although Lee liked the arrangement of Manfred Mann's version, Love had increased the song's tempo and strengthened its beat, giving it "a stomping, tambourine-fueled rhythm" (Mason).
+Although Lee liked the arrangement of Manfred Mann's version, Love had increased the song's tempo and accentuated its beat, giving it "a stomping, tambourine-fueled rhythm" (Mason).
 The chord progression was also simplified into a garage rock guitar riff.
 Echols explained: "I forgot some of the chords after seeing the movie.
 When we went back and tried it at Arthur's house, I was missing certain parts, but that came to be the arrangement that we stuck with."
 Lee, who was a fan of Paul Jones, gave a "snarling" vocal performance which AllMusic's Stewart Mason says "seem[s] only barely to mask a suppressed fury".
-As well as garage rock, Love's version has been described by commentators as "garage punk", proto-punk, and hard rock by Lee himself.
+As well as garage rock, Love's version has been described as proto-punk and hard rock.